slimta/slimta-site/source/manual/slimta.queues.rst

 * ``queue_name``: String

   The *Rackspace Cloud Queues* queue name used by the storage engine.
-If this value is not given, *Rackspace Cloud QUeues* will not be used.
+If this value is not given, *Rackspace Cloud Queues* will not be used.

 ``aws`` Queues
 """"""""""""""